Shindelar/SearchYoutubeOnReddit/README.md

 # rSlashTube
-Chrome extension that fidns for you the top reddit thread to a youtube video instantly.
+This is a chrome extension that links you to reddit from a youtube video.

 ## Download from chrome store: